iuncus/DS_Explorations/README.md

+# Data Science Explorations

+## Overview
+This repository contains various Jupyter notebooks exploring different aspects of data science, including API interactions, summary statistics, regression analysis, and unsupervised learning techniques.

+## Notebooks

 ### API Exploration

-- API-test.ipynb is for testing the Met API, the API itself seems to be bugged?
+- **API-test.ipynb**: Tests the Met API, though the API itself appears to be bugged.

-- ChicagoAPI.ipynb is for testing the Art Institute of Chicago API
+- **ChicagoAPI.ipynb**: Interacts with the Art Institute of Chicago API.

-- NASAapi.ipynb is the very short but functional use of the NASA APoD API to display the image.
+- **NASAapi.ipynb**: Demonstrates a functional use of the NASA APoD API to display images.

-### Summary Statistics
+### Statistical Analysis

-- StatsandPlots.ipynb
+- **StatsandPlots.ipynb**: Computes summary statistics and generates plots for data visualization.

-### Regression
+### Regression Analysis

-- RegressionandPrediction.ipynb

-### UMAP and clustering

-- UnsupervisedLearning.ipynb
+- **RegressionandPrediction.ipynb**: Implements regression techniques for predictive modeling.

+### Unsupervised Learning
+- **UnsupervisedLearning.ipynb**: Explores clustering techniques, including UMAP and other unsupervised learning methods.

+## Usage
+Ensure all dependencies are installed, run cells in notebooks.